WormBase/website-public/README.md

 **To start your development stack:**

-`make local` and wait for website/Catalyst and webpack(DevServer) to start.
+`make local` and wait for website/Catalyst and webpack(DevServer) to start. _(Running this for the first time will take some time, due to the download of container images and npm dependencies.
+Subsequent runs will be much faster.)_

 **To shutdown your development stack cleanly:**